-Join our live online career challenges to find out how the NHS uses data to improve patient outcomes, and gain virtual work experience.
+Join our live online career challenge to find out how the NHS uses data to improve patient outcomes, and gain virtual work experience.

-Explore this page to select the right challenge for you and hear more from the NHS team.
+Explore this page to find out more and hear from the NHS team.

 The NHS, or National Health Service, is the UK’s publicly funded healthcare system, covering everything from routine checkups to emergency care for over 55 million people in England.
 As one of the largest employers in the world, the NHS has about 1.34 million full-time equivalent staff in England.
 Every interaction a patient has—whether a GP appointment, an A&E visit, or an outpatient referral—generates important data.
 For instance, in 2023/24, there were around 353 million GP appointments and 16.5 million A&E visits and 4.7 million emergency admissions to hospital, showing the huge demand for NHS services.